loverajoel/jstips/_posts/en/2016-02-15-basics-declarations.md

     - en
 ---

-Below, different ways to declare variables in javascript.
+Below, different ways to declare variables in JavaScript.
 Comments and console.log should be enough to explain what's happening here:

 ```js